In c#, While loop is used to execute a block of statements until the specified expression return as a true.

 }

-If you observe above example, we used one while loop within another while loop to achieve nested while loop functionality in our application based on our requirements.
+If you observe the above example, we used one while loop within another while loop to achieve nested while loop functionality in our application based on our requirements.

-When we execute the above c# program, we will get the result as shown below.
+When we execute the above c# program, we will get the result below.

-If you observe the above example both while loops got executed and returned the result based on our requirements.
+If you observe the above example, both while loops got executed and returned the result based on our requirements.

 In c#, we can exit or terminate the execution of a while loop immediately by using a break keyword.